gigerlin/easyRPC/README.md

 };
 module.exports = Employee;
 ```
-All methods of class Employee will be automatically exposed but the constructor and the methods beginning with '_' (private methods).
+All methods of class Employee will be **automatically** exposed but the constructor and the methods beginning with '_' (those are seen as private methods).

 If a method is asynchronous, meaning it does not return a result synchronously, a Promise mut be returned.
 For example: